A brief overview about me!;

 2017 didn’t go quite as planned and I’m delighted to still be alive!! – read about my DVT and PE HERE.

-A year on I’m fit, healthy and loving life 🙂 I’m looking forward to racing 70.3 World Champs on 1st September in Port Elizabeth and I’ve also already qualified for 70.3 World Champs 2019 in Nice.
+18 months later I’m fit, healthy and loving life 🙂 I’m looking forward to racing in 2019: I’ve qualified for Ironman World Champs after winning in Taiwan in October and I’ve also already qualified for 70.3 World Champs in Nice.

 I’m very grateful for everything I am able to do; a big thanks to Cobus, my coach Dave Sullivan (Wingman Multisport Coaching), Biokineticist Werner Meyer (Bio Health), Physio & Pilates instructor Liandi van der Westhuyzen and masseuse Lizette Viljoen.